benmvp/slides/2022/houreactdevs/mixins-hooks.md

   - Furthermore, when there were multiple mixins it was hard to know where the state came from
 - 3/ Also there could be helper method name collisions
   - What if 2 mixins wanted to name a method `handleNextPage` or even `updateValue`?
-  - So we would have to namespace the method names to ensure they were unique
+  - So we would try to namespace the method names to ensure they were unique
 - These problems were so bad...
   - That eventually there was even an official React blog post entitled _Mixins Considered Harmful_
   - I've got a link at the end of the slides